DiceTechnology/dev-sandpit/README.md

 ##### Configure vagrant ansible vars

-edit `/dev-sandpit/Vagrantfile` and check the ansible 'extra_vars' variables are correct.
+edit `/dev-sandpit/Vagrantfile` and check ansible 'extra_vars' variables are correct.

-You will need to either set the environment variables on the host system, or manually change the values:
+You will need to either set the following environment variables on the host system, or manually change the values inline:

 ```
 ansible.extra_vars = {